sangameshbagewadi/SafeLine--Emergency-Alert/README.md

-# Women-Safety-App
+# SafeLine Emergency Alert
 ## _Feel Safe Everywhere_

+#to get file just download the project1.zip file

-Women Safety App is user friendly application built in Android Studio using Java.
+Safety App is user friendly application built in Android Studio using Java.
 It is simple to implement and easy to understand.